 HOW DO I CLOSE MY FRENCH BANK ACCOUNT?

-If you decide to leave France after your studies you should close your French bank account.
-If you think you may stay or return to France you should speak with your bank about how your charges will change once you are no longer a student.
-It is harder to open a French bank account when you are not a student so it's not a bad idea to keep it open if you plan to stay / plan to return to France in the near future.
+If you decide to leave France after your studies you should consider closing your French bank account.
+If you think you may stay or return to France you should speak with your bank about how any bank fees could change once you are no longer a student or once you are older than 26.
+It can be more difficult to open a French bank account when you are not a student so it's not a bad idea to keep it open if you plan to stay / plan to return to France in the near future.

 HOW TO CLOSE YOUR FRENCH BANK ACCOUNT?